Southeast Tennessee · Where the Wild Still Lives

 A Private Mountain Cabin Like No Other

 The Château is a fully equipped private cabin nestled on 4 acres in SE Tennessee — just a short drive from Salty Pines and everything the Ocoee and Hiwassee have to offer.
-Whether you're a large group wanting space to spread out, a family that wants a real kitchen and real beds, or a couple looking for a luxurious mountain escape with a hot tub under the stars — The Château has you covered.
+Whether you're a large group wanting space to spread out, a family that wants a real kitchen and real beds, or a couple looking for a luxurious mountain escape — The Château has you covered.

 Inquire About The Château